-As with all therapeutic proteins, there is a potential for immunogenicity.
+As with all therapeutic proteins, patients treated with Unituxin may develop anti-drug antibodies.
+In clinical studies, 52 of 284 (18%) patients from Study 2 and 13 of 103 (13%) patients from Study 3 tested positive for anti-dinutuximab binding antibodies.
+Neutralizing antibodies were detected in 3.6% of patients who were tested for anti-dinutuximab binding antibodies in Study 2 and Study 3.
+However, due to the limitations of the assay, the incidence of neutralizing antibodies may not have been reliably determined.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
-Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of incidence of antibodies to Unituxin with the incidences of antibodies to other products may be misleading.